bgamari/ghc-wiki-import/explicit-call-stack.md

 to pass a string describing the current location to f.

 1. But that doesn't help with 'head'.
-We want to pass head's site to head.
+We want to pass head's *call site* to head.
 That's what jhc does when you give 'head' the a magic [
   SRCLOC\_ANNOTATE pragma](http://repetae.net/john/computer/jhc/jhc.html):

   - every call to `head` gets replaced with `head_check $currentLocation`